 The (paper) price of silver has been getting clobbered on Coronavirus fears.
-But physical demand is through the roof.
+But physical silver demand is skyrocketing.
 In fact, many major bullion dealers have been completely wiped out of inventory.
 Even the US Mint has sold out of Silver American Eagles the last few days.

-So the question remains, if demand is exploding right now how can the price be dropping?
+So the question remains, with silver demand skyrocketing right now how can the price be dropping?
 It’s actually quite simple.
 The “paper silver” market (where the price is derived from) and the physical silver market are not connected.
 I know that sounds odd, so let me explain.